 Around the U.S.:

-- According to the Bureau of Labor Statistics (BLS), the national unemployment rate stayed about the same last month, but non-farm employment increased by ~256,000.
+- According to the Bureau of Labor Statistics (BLS), the national unemployment rate was also unchanged last month — it is still sitting at 4.2%

 Northern California Unemployment Rates by County